oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 considerations when running in a browser.
 This is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

+Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
+{{oauth-security-topics}} and browser-based apps are expected to follow those recommendations as well.
+This draft expands on and further restricts various recommendations in {{oauth-security-topics}}.

 Notational Conventions
 ======================